There was an error with your log in

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-• To get to Iceland, most people fly into Keflavík International Airport, located 45 minutes from the city center.
-From there, the best and cheapest way is to take one of the public buses like Airport Direct or Flybus.
+• To get to Iceland, most people fly into Keflavík International Airport (KEF), located 45 minutes from downtown Reykjavik.
+From there, the best and the cheapest way is to take one of the public busses like Airport Direct or Flybus.
 Buses leave 35-40 minutes after the arrival of each flight, 24/7.

 • Iceland, the “Land of Fire and Ice”, has forever lived with volcanic activity.
 Minor and major eruptions have occurred every few years since the island was formed.
 Some of Iceland’s appeal, aside from sheer natural beauty, surely stems from this very fact.